UeberallGebannt/Velocity/README.md

 Once you've built Velocity, you can copy and run the `-all` JAR from `proxy/build/libs`.
 Velocity will generate a default configuration file and you can configure it from there.

-Alternatively, you can get the proxy JAR from the [downloads](https://papermc.io/downloads#Velocity) page.